 What is your number and why did you choose it?

-My number is 11.
-I chose it because when I was choosing a number for karting, obviously I wanted number 1, but my dad said I had to earn it, so I just added another 1.
+Although I’ll be running the number 4 car with BGR my favourite number is 11 because when I was choosing a number for karting, obviously I wanted number 1, but my dad said I had to earn it, so I just added another 1.
 Which became 11.

 Which track raced has been your favourite?